seanken/ASE_pipeline/README.md

 A bash script to install these with conda is in scripts/makeConda.sh.
 Though this still requires conda, it allows you to create one conda environment instead of one per sample processed.

+If you want to run the annotation step also need to have Seurat v4.0 installed and Azimuth v.0.4.3.
+See https://satijalab.org/seurat/articles/install.html for details on installing Seurat, for Azimuth see their github.

 We are planning on creating a docker container for this pipeline as well, but have not done so yet.